michalwoloszyn/HolidayBooking/README.md

 ## Lessons Learned

 Besides the above mentioned technologies I've used bcrypt for password hashing, jsonwebtoken for authentication, mongoose for database schema, and axios to perform CRUD operations.
 I also had an opportunity to learn how unpredicatble deployment process may be.
 Initially I wanted to upload everything using the same hosting as my portfolio website www.michalwoloszyn.com however it turned out the hosting provider doesn't support node and I was forced to find some alternatives.
 After trying a few platforms railway.com, seemed to be the best option for live demo back end hosting.
 I also had to refactor a lot of parts in the code to make it run not only locally but also on the server.
+(CURRENTLY NOT LIVE DUE TO ONGOING COSTS ASSOCIATED WITH HOSTING)

 ## Demo